andrewsingh/andrewsingh.github.io/content/posts/text-not-tracks.md

 Era similarity is based on the difference in time between the query and candidate's release dates, mapped to $[0, 1]$ via an exponential decay function with decay constant $\gamma$.
 The exponential decay function has the following properties:
 - Two tracks with the exact same release date get an era similarity score of 1.
-- As the time difference between their release dates increase, their era similarity score decays towards 0, with the rate of decay controlled by the the decay constant $\lambda$.
+- As the time difference between their release dates increase, their era similarity score decays towards 0, with the rate of decay controlled by the the decay constant $\gamma$.
-In the production system, we set $\lambda = 10950$, equal to the number of days in 30 years.
+In the production system, we set $\gamma = 10950$, equal to the number of days in 30 years.
 With this setting, two tracks that are released 3 decades apart would have an era similarity score of 0.37.

 #### Popularity Bonuses
 {{< math >}}